RAB Racing

-RAB Racing with Brack Maggard was an American professional stock car racing team that attempted NASCAR Sprint Cup Series, Xfinity Series, Camping World Truck Series and the ARCA Racing Series.
-The team was co-owned by Robert A. Benton Sr. and his son Robert Benton Jr. along with Georgia businessman Brack Maggard and ran from 2005 through 2014.
+RAB Racing with Brack Maggard was an American professional stock car racing team that attempted races in the NASCAR Cup Series, Xfinity Series, Craftsman Truck Series and the ARCA Menards Series.
+The team was co-owned by Robert A. Benton Sr. and his son Robert Benton Jr. along with Georgia businessman Brack Maggard and ran from 2005 through 2015.
 The team won one race in the Xfinity Series, but never qualified for a Cup Series race in eight attempts.

 Kenny Wallace drove the most Xfinity races for the team with 57 starts, while Boris Said scored the team's only Xfinity win in 2010.

+The team shut its doors in 2015.

-Sprint Cup Series
+NASCAR Cup Series

 Car No. 29 history

 RAB Racing entered the No. 09 Cup car for Kenny Wallace in the 2012 Daytona 500 with sponsorship from American Ethanol.
 The team suffered ECU problems in the Duels and failed to qualify.
 RAB Racing next fielded a Cup car at the 2014 Coke Zero 400.
 Joe Nemechek attempted qualify the No. 29, but did not qualify.
 Later in the summer, Matt Crafton attempted to make both his and RAB's first Cup race in the No. 29 at Indianapolis for the Brickyard 400, but posted the slowest time and failed to qualify.
 In the GEICO 500, RAB made their third attempt of the season with the No. 29, once again using Nemechek.
 Despite initially running 24th after making it to round two but declining to run in the round, they failed to qualify again after the car failed post-qualifying inspection.

 Justin Marks attempted to qualify the No. 29 for the 2015 Daytona 500, bringing American Born Moonshine on board as part of a package deal across all three national series at Daytona.
 RAB also announced its plans to attempt the full Cup Series schedule.
 However, Marks failed to qualify.
 Reed Sorenson joined the team for the Folds of Honor QuikTrip 500, but failed to qualify after the No. 29 was one of thirteen cars that was unable to clear pre-qualifying inspection in time to make a run.
 Sorenson then missed the next race at Las Vegas.
 RAB withdrew from Phoenix but announced they would return at Auto Club, where Sorenson once again failed to qualify.

-RAB has failed to qualify in each of their first 8 Cup attempts.
+RAB has never qualified after 8 Cup attempts during the team's existence.